BSides-CT/ctf-challenge-containment-cobol/README.md

 or greater would the containment unit open.

-Having coded in the hidden switch, they now had to hope, in 2020 somebody would stumble across the containment unit, somebody like you!
+Having coded in the hidden switch, they now had to hope, in 2020 somebody would stumble across the containment unit!
 Seeing it was written in the 1980's and following the other clues left across puzzles such as it being witten in COBOL and the references to 1999, perhaps some skillful hacker would see that the dates had to be manipulated and thus set the vault to trigger a Y2K meltdown.